prosopo/client-example/README.md

 ![Send funds](assets/img-send-funds.png)

+#### 3. Start the app

 In the project directory, you can run:

-#### 3. Start the app

-Run `npm start` in a terminal window.
+`npm start`

 This runs the app in the development mode.
 Open [http://localhost:3001](http://localhost:3001) to view it in the browser.